olaviinha/MidiTurmoil/README.md

-# Midi Experiments
+# Midi Turmoil

-Jupyter notebook(s) dedicated to
+Midi Turmoil is a collection of jupyter notebooks dedicated to MIDI related experimentation:
 - generating MIDI files that are ready to be drag & dropped into a DAW
+- generating MIDI from audio
 - programmatically modifying MIDI files

 All notebooks run in [Google Colaboratory](https://colab.research.google.com) (i.e. your browser), using your [Google Drive](https://drive.google.com/drive/my-drive) as data source and/or storage.

-Currently only one is available.

 ---